-The plant is often referred to as “the miracle tree,” after all, but while it does have a pretty impressive nutrient profile, adding it to your smoothies won’t magically guarantee good health.
+After all, the plant is often referred to as “the miracle tree.”
+But while it does have a pretty impressive nutrient profile, adding it to your smoothies won’t magically guarantee good health.
 Here’s what you need to know.

 What is moringa?

 The moringa tree is native to South Asia and grows crazy fast in tough climate conditions.
-It produces “drumstick” pods, seeds that can be eaten like peas or pressed into oil, and small, round leaves can be eaten fresh or dried and powdered.
+It produces “drumstick” pods, which are seeds that can be eaten like peas or pressed into oil.
+Its small, round leaves can also be eaten fresh, or dried and powdered.
 Most people in the U.S. ingest the leaves as a powder added to smoothies.

-Practitioners of Ayurveda, India’s ancient system of medicine, believe the plant can prevent 300 hundred diseases, which brings us to…
+Practitioners of Ayurveda, India’s ancient system of medicine, believe the plant can help to prevent or alleviate symptoms in 300 diseases, which brings us to …

-Western medicine definitely hasn’t close to verified that 300 number (and in fact, there are very few top-notch clinical studies on the plant), but moringa does have a lot going for it nutritionally speaking.
+Western medicine definitely hasn’t come close to verifying moringa’s ability to prevent all those diseases (there are, in fact, very few top-notch clinical studies on the plant), but moringa does have a lot going for it nutritionally.
 It delivers high doses of iron, vitamin C, potassium, and calcium.
 Some studies have shown it may fight inflammation and it also contains lots of powerful antioxidants.
 Research has also shown it may reduce some risk factors for diabetes and heart disease, and it has many other promising potential medicinal uses.